-The majority of blurry product images incidents are caused by theme styling, meaning the design of the theme has image dimensions in pixels that may not play nicely with WooCommerce.
+The majority of blurry product image issues are caused by theme styling, where the design of the theme specifies image dimensions that may not play nicely with WooCommerce.

-Anytime a new theme is activated or image dimension settings are changed, old thumbnails need to be regenerated under WooCommerce > Settings > Status > Tools > Regenerate Thumbnails.
+Note: Anytime a new theme is activated or image dimension settings are changed, previously-created thumbnails will need to be regenerated.

 Update as of WooCommerce 3.3

-↑ Back to topAs of WooCommerce version 3.3 making themes compatible with WooCommerce and improvements to image size rendering and cropping are supported.
-These new features mean that:
+↑ Back to topAs of version 3.3, theme compatibility and improvements to image rendering and cropping are supported in WooCommerce.

 - Blurry images caused by theme incompatibility or overriding code should no longer occur.

-- Store owners can control width and height of their main images.
+- Store owners can control the width and height of their main images.

 - Thumbnail resizing can be done automatically or manually.